redhat-nfvpe/helm2go-operator-sdk/README.md

 [![Build Status](https://travis-ci.org/redhat-nfvpe/service-assurance-poc.svg?branch=master)](https://travis-ci.org/redhat-nfvpe/helm2go-operator-sdk) [![Go Report Card](https://goreportcard.com/badge/github.com/redhat-nfvpe/helm2go-operator-sdk)](https://goreportcard.com/report/github.com/redhat-nfvpe/helm2go-operator-sdk)

+Kubernetes version 1.16 has removed several deprecated APIs that you'll likely recognize and may use on a daily basis.
+The apps/v1beta1 and apps/v1beta2 APIs have been completely removed.
+In addition, the extensions/v1beta1 API has been removed for select resources
 ## Overview
 ---
 Helm2Go-Operator-SDK (H2Go) is a tool which creates the scaffold for  Go Operators corresponding to Helm Charts in a reproducible and scalable way.
 Read more about the design in the [design doc](docs/Design.md).